smhhoseinee/smhhoseinee.github.io/_pages/about.md

 TOEFL score: 109 (28 28 26 27)

-A student who wants to learn faster, and achieve more.
+A current student and future professor at Sharif University of Iran, who wants to learn faster, and achieve more.
 Being more efficient has been my intention.

 <!-- ![Editing a markdown file for a talk](/images/sci_tech.png) -->